Traditional Irish Music

 Added by Tradconnect Reviews on February 21, 2012 at 16:30 — No Comments

 Not having yet seen The Alan Kelly Gang live, it is now most definitely on my list of things to do.
 If they work as hard on stage as they work on this their debut album, then it will be an evening well spent.
-These guys are working, playing, interacting and creating something…Continue
+These guys are working, playing, interacting and creating something special in the process and applying the word "Gang" in their name…Continue

 Added by Tradconnect Reviews on February 20, 2012 at 23:30 — No Comments

 Weaving a combination of musical inspirations, Deluce’s Patent are a foursome from Counties Kerry, Limerick and Cork who have a unique sound which is a consequence of varying musical experiences, influences and their shared friendship.
-Singer Evelyn O’Connell’s voice is lyrical and sweet and deeply rooted in the…Continue
+Singer Evelyn O’Connell’s voice is lyrical and sweet and deeply rooted in the Irish tradition while Eoin O Brien’s approach is more contemporary…Continue

 Added by Deluce's Patent on February 20, 2012 at 10:30 — No Comments